Health Benefits of Vitamin C

 - Exposure to heavy metals

-It is presumed that the large utilization of Vitamin C in these disorders makes someone susceptible to low Vitamin C levels.
+It is presumed that the high utilization of vitamin C in these disorders makes someone susceptible to low vitamin C levels.

 Vitamin C and the Common Cold and Flu